-Even though there is no SONAR document laying out the agency's case for exempt rules, it is still a best practice to provide background for the ALJ.
+Even though there is no SONAR laying out the agency's case for exempt rules, it is still a best practice to provide background for the ALJ.
 Here are two ways to do that:

-- Insert in the proposed Order a concise outline of need and reasonableness (like a rule-by-rule analysis) for the proposed rules.
+- Insert in the proposed Order a concise outline explaining the rules (like a rule-by-rule analysis).
 This alternative works well for shorter and less-complex rules. - Prepare a supplemental memorandum as an additional exhibit.
 This alternative might be well suited for longer or more-complex rules.